Kepler space telescope: Post launch

 By January 2015, Kepler and its follow-up observations had found 1,013 confirmed exoplanets in about 440 star systems, along with a further 3,199 unconfirmed planet candidates.
 Four planets have been confirmed through Kepler's K2 mission.
 In November 2013, astronomers estimated, based on Kepler space mission data, that there could be as many as 40 billion rocky Earth-size exoplanets orbiting in the habitable zones of Sun-like stars and red dwarfs within the Milky Way.
 It is estimated that 11 billion of these planets may be orbiting Sun-like stars.
 The nearest such planet may be 12 ly away, according to the scientists.

 On January 6, 2015, NASA announced the 1,000th confirmed exoplanet discovered by the Kepler space telescope.
 Four of the newly confirmed exoplanets were found to orbit within habitable zones of their related stars: three of the four, Kepler-438b, Kepler-442b and Kepler-452b, are almost Earth-size and likely rocky; the fourth, Kepler-440b, is a super-Earth.
 On May 10, 2016, NASA verified 1,284 new exoplanets found by Kepler, the single largest finding of planets to date.

-Kepler data has also helped scientists observe and understand supernovae; measurements were collected every half-hour so the light curves were especially useful for studying these types of astronomical events.
+Kepler data have also helped scientists observe and understand supernovae; measurements were collected every half-hour so the light curves were especially useful for studying these types of astronomical events.

 On October 30, 2018, after the spacecraft ran out of fuel, NASA announced that the telescope would be retired.
 The telescope was shut down the same day, bringing an end to its nine-year service.
 Kepler observed 530,506 stars and discovered 2,662 exoplanets over its lifetime.
 A newer NASA mission, TESS, launched in 2018, is continuing the search for exoplanets.